GoogleChrome/lighthouse-ci/docs/getting-started.md

 **Notes**
 * `LHCI_BUILD_CONTEXT__CURRENT_BRANCH` doesn't pick up the right variables in cloudbuild so passing through `$BRANCH_NAME` will fix this.
 * `machineType` defines the machine you can pick.
-The bigger the better (see: https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md).
-Look through the [Cloudbuild machine pricing](https://cloud.google.com/cloud-build/pricing)
+The bigger the machine the more stable the performance results will be (see [Lighthouse variability documentation](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md)).
+WARNING: Look through the [Cloudbuild machine pricing](https://cloud.google.com/cloud-build/pricing) before deciding on a machine type.

 **cloudbuild.yml**